mikaelmello/inquire/README.md

 }
 ```

-DateSelect prompts allows user to select a date (time not supported) from an interactive calendar.
+`DateSelect` prompts allows user to select a date (time not supported) from an interactive calendar.
 This prompt is only available when including the `date` feature in the dependency, as it brings an additional module (`chrono`) in your dependency tree.

+By default, the initial selected date is the current date.
+The user can navigate through the calendar by pressing the keyboard arrows.
+If the user also presses the control key along with the arrows, the user will be able to "fast-forward" to previous or next months or years.

+More specifically:
+- Left arrow moves to the day previous to the one selected, and to the month previous to the one selected when pressed with `ctrl`.
+- Analogously, right arrow does the same, but moving to the next day or month.
+- Up arrow moves to the day above to the one selected, basically a week before the selected date.
+When pressed with `ctrl`, it moves to the previous year.
+- Analogously, the down arrow moves to a week later or a year later.

+Finally, the user selects a date by pressing the space or enter keys.

-DateSelect prompts provide several options of configuration:
+`DateSelect` prompts provide several options of configuration:

 - **Prompt message**: Required when creating the prompt.
 - **Default value**: Default value selected when the calendar is displayed and the one select if the user submits without any previous actions.
 Current date by default.